Murgator/fivem-donation-script-tip4serv/README.md

 1) Player buys a product on Tip4Serv store.
 2) Player types `/checkdonate` command on the FiveM server chat and receives his order.

-#### No dependencie, work with console commands

-This script is compatible with all FiveM frameworks just know that you have to use console commands.

 ***Before setting up your commands on Tip4serv.com, you should know that they work in your server's console (not ingame as a player).***

 ## Console commands